nsoontie/IntroPython/README.md

 2. Download the Python 3 installer for Windows.
 3. Install Python 3 using all of the defaults for installation except make sure to check **Make Anaconda the default Python**.
-4. Check the installation by loading "Anaconda Prompt" from the Start Menu.
-A terminal window should open.
-Type jupyter notebook and press enter.
+4. Check the installation by loading "Anaconda Navigator" from the Start Menu.
+Once it is loaded, click "Launch" in the jupyter notebook dialogue.
 Your web browser should open Jupyter notebook in a new tab.

 #### Mac Users
 1. Open http://continuum.io/downloads with your web browser.